hongkongjs/N1/docs/Windows.md

 # Working with N1 on Windows

-This is for Windows 8.1
+This is for Windows 10

 # Getting Started

+1. Make sure you have installed the latest Visual Studio for your version of Windows.
+For Windows 10, the free [Visual Studio Community 2015](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx) was sufficient
 1. Make sure you have installed Node.js.
 We used the Node 4.1.2 installer off of the node.js homepage and installed it to the default of `C:\Program Files\nodejs`